deepanshumehtaa/AlekSIS-Core/docs/admin/05_storage.rst

 MinIO
 =====

-MinIO can be deployed in a kubernetes cluster or on bare metal servers.
+MinIO can be deployed in a Kubernetes cluster or on bare metal servers.
 For more information see https://min.io/.

 After you installed your MinIO server you have to create buckets for your